Topography

 In PyWAsP, instead of dealing with surface roughness maps and displacement height maps as completely separate layers, we deal with them as land cover maps, where patches of land are associated with specific land cover classes, each having specific surface characteristics (i.e. the surface roughness and displacement height).

-Maps of surface roughness can be read by WindKit, but are converted directly to land cover classes and an associated look-up table of surface characteristics.
+Maps in the forms of rasters or vectors of surface roughness can be read by WindKit, but are converted directly to land cover classes and an associated look-up table of surface characteristics.

 To start working with topographic data, we will import xarray